theupdateframework/taps/candidate-keyid-tap.md

 If T trusts keyid K to sign A’s metadata, the client should check all signatures in A that list a keyid of K. This means that if another metadata file M delegates to A, it would be able to use the same keyid with a different key.
+However, clients must ensure that duplicate keys are not applied to the same signature threshold.
+To do so, they must additionally keep track of the keys used to verify a signature.
 Once the signatures for A and B have been checked, the client no longer needs to store the keyid mapping listed in T. During the preorder depth-first search of targets metadata, the keyids from each targets metadata file should be used in only that stage of the depth-first search.

-These changes to the specification would allow the repository to use any scheme to determine keyids without needing to communicate it to clients.
+These changes to the specification allow the repository to use any scheme to assign keyids (not just SHA2-256) without needing to communicate it to clients.
 By making this scheme independent of the client implementation, root and targets metadata may use different methods to determine keyids, especially if they are managed by different people (ie TAP 5).
 In addition, the repository may update the scheme